The Wrong Box: Plot

-Michael discovers the body in the barrel and, after learning of the "altercation" between Masterman and Joseph from Peacock, assumes that his grandfather killed his brother.
-When Julia arrives with some broth for Masterman, Michael hides the body in a piano.
-That night, Michael hires "undertakers" to dump the corpse into the Thames, but when they arrive, Masterman has just fallen down the staircase, so they take his unconscious body.
-Seeing this, Morris gleefully assumes Masterman has died.
+Michael discovers the body in the barrel and assumes his grandfather killed his brother.
+When Julia arrives, Michael hides the body in a piano.
+That night, Michael hires "undertakers" to dump the corpse in the River Thames.
+When they arrive, Masterman has just fallen down stairs, so they take his unconscious body.
+Seeing this, Morris assumes Masterman has died.

-Morris and John go to claim the tontine, producing the fake death certificate.
+Morris and John go to claim the tontine with the fake death certificate.
 The lawyer tells them it is now worth £111,000.

-Rescued from the river, Masterman is returned home by the Salvation Army, who assume he drowned himself.
+Masterman is returned home by the Salvation Army, who assume he has drowned.
 Julia orders a fancy coffin for him.
 Morris orders a cheap coffin to remove the mutilated body, but it is delivered to the wrong house, and Michael sells the piano, unaware the body is still in it.
 The police become involved when that body is discovered.
 Masterman sits up as the coffin is being taken away.

 The cousins make off with the tontine money in a hearse.
 Michael and Julia chase Morris and John aboard another hearse.
 They then encounter a real funeral procession.
-After a confusing crash, Morris and John realise they have a body instead of the money.
+After a crash, Morris and John realise they have a body instead of the money.
 The tontine money is about to be buried when they grab it and run off.
 The box bursts open, and money is blown around the cemetery.
 Joseph pops up from the open grave just as Masterman arrives.
 The lawyer arrives to say the tontine has yet to be won.
 The police detective arrives, and Morris is arrested.
 They ask who put the body in the piano, as there is a £1000 reward for catching the Bournemouth Strangler.
-A new argument begins.
+A new argument ensues.